Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Related Work

 \subsection{Transformers}

-Transformers \cite{vaswani2017transformer} reign as the state-of-the-art architectures in various domains \cite{openai2023gpt4,zong2022codetr,zhang2022pushing,yu2022coca,piergiovanni2023tubevit}.
-Notably, they offer great scalability, up to tens of billions of parameters in the vision space, \cite{dehghani2023scalingvit} and beyond that in other domains such as natural language processing \cite{chowdhery2023palm,fedus2022switchtransformers}.
+The transformer architecture \cite{vaswani2017transformer} reigns as state-of-the-art in various domains \cite{openai2023gpt4,zong2022codetr,zhang2022pushing,yu2022coca,piergiovanni2023tubevit}.
+It has been scaled to tens of billions of parameters in the vision domain, \cite{dehghani2023scalingvit} and beyond that in natural language processing \cite{chowdhery2023palm,fedus2022switchtransformers}.
 Transformers consider interactions between all elements in the sequence via the attention mechanism.
-This enables them to learn long-range interactions efficiently but has the downside of causing their computational complexity to scale quadratically with the length of the input sequence.
+Long-range interactions can be learned, but computational complexity scales quadratically with the length of input sequence.

-\oursubsubsection{Transformer-based Diffusion Models} Recent works applied transformers to diffusion models, both for generating low-dimensional embeddings as part of a diffusion prior \cite{ramesh2022dalle2} and for generating compressed image latents \cite{peebles2023dit,bao2022uvit,zheng2023maskdit,gao2023mdt,bao2023unidiffusion,chen2023pixartalpha,chen2023gentron} in a latent diffusion setup \cite{rombach2022ldm}, leading to state-of-the-art performance.
-Other works \cite{hoogeboom2023simple,jing2023udittts} also applied transformer-based architectures at the lowest level of a U-Net \cite{ronneberger2015unet}, or hybridized the two architectures \cite{cao2022exploring}, going beyond the common practice of putting self-attention blocks into the lower levels of diffusion U-Nets \cite{ho2020ddpm}.
-However, most transformer architectures for diffusion models are applied with latent diffusion and not directly in pixel space as the quadratic computational complexity of the attention mechanism makes it difficult to apply diffusion transformers for high-resolution pixel-space image synthesis, as found in \cite{yang2022genvit}.

-Based on the Diffusion Transformers (DiT) architecture \cite{peebles2023dit}, two works \cite{gao2023mdt,zheng2023maskdit} also explored changing the diffusion training process, adding a masking operation to it to incentivize the model to learn better relations between object parts.
-We consider these additional changes to be orthogonal to the goals pursued in this work.

-\oursubsubsection{Transformer Improvements} As self-attention's computational complexity scales quadratically with the sequence length, many works \cite{liu2021swin,liu2022swin,hassani2023neighborhood} explored only applying attention to a local set of tokens in vision transformers, leading to linear computational complexity regarding the number of tokens in these local attention mechanisms, at the cost of reducing the receptive field.

-Recently, the typical absolute additive, frequency-based positional embedding has also come under scrutiny, with improvements being proposed that effectively encode relative position instead of absolute position.
-Rotary position embeddings\cite{su2022roformer} is one such example, allowing transformers to flexibly adapt to varying sequence lengths and improving performance.

-Despite these developments in improving the transformer architecture, especially ViTs, these modifications have been minimally explored for diffusion transformers.